JunweiLiang/Multiverse/forking_paths_dataset/README.md

 Both windows should be switched to a new map.
 For full keyboard and mouse controls of the spectator window, see [here](code/spectator.py#L136).
 Now, press Ctr+C to exit both terminals.

+### Step 2, get recreated scenarios
-+ **Step 2**, to add more human annotations, we start with recreated scenarios (We will talk about how to create scenarios from real-world videos or from scratch in the next section).
+To add more human annotations, we start with recreated scenarios (We will talk about how to create scenarios from real-world videos or from scratch in the next section).
 Download the scenarios from [here](https://next.cs.cmu.edu/multiverse/dataset/multiverse_scenarios_v1.tgz) or by:

 ```
 $ wget https://next.cs.cmu.edu/multiverse/dataset/multiverse_scenarios_v1.tgz
 # sha256sum: f25a02f3a362c8e05823f17b20e5c12224be0559849f46ae3143abc1828f8051
 ```

 We'll need to make two file lists since we use two different maps.
 ```
 $ tar -zxvf multiverse_scenarios_v1.tgz